 Red, white, sparkling, dry – whatever you fancy there are plenty of bars serving great wine in the capital.
-From stylish wine bars to vino taverns, our critics' have rounded up the best bars in London with outstanding wine lists.
+It's not all about craft beer and cocktail bars, after all.
+From stylish wine bars to vino taverns, our critics have rounded up the best bars in London with outstanding wine lists.
 Think we've missed a great wine bar in London?
 Let us know in the comment box below.

 London's best wine bars

 Venue says: “We have acquired a reputation as one of London’s best wine bars, and as a focal point of the local dining scene in London’s Notting Hill.”

 KWR is thoroughly modern in using dispensers to keep wine fresh for longer, so allowing single glasses to be served and thus facilitating experimentation.

 The name ‘Mission’ doesn’t refer to a position, or even a crusade to save souls.
 It is a homage to California where the wine country is littered with Spanish Missions: the first sacramental grape was called The Mission.
 This Mission – named after the San Francisco neighbourhood – is a big step up for Michael and Charlotte Sager-Wilde (of critically acclaimed wine bar Sager & Wilde).